kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_26_1.png)

-#### Comments:
+** Comments**
-* When the thigh angle is centered around 0 degree, the main differences in the three classes can be shown at either near 0% or 100% gait cycle as well as around 40%
+1. When the thigh angle is centered around 0 degree, the main differences in the three classes can be shown at either near 0% or 100% gait cycle as well as around 40%
-* The uphill signals seem most different than flat and downhill
+2. The uphill signals seem most different than flat and downhill